 As the world increasingly moves online, cybersecurity risks are becoming more and more prevalent.
 Businesses of all sizes need to be aware of the potential cyber risk and take steps to protect themselves.
-One way to do this is to monitor cyber attack key risk indicators (KRIs).
+One way to do this is to monitor cyber attack key risk indicators (KRIs) as part of a comprehensive cybersecurity risk management program.

 KRIs are a set of metrics that can help businesses identify potential cybersecurity threats.
-By tracking KRIs, businesses with an enterprise risk management program can better understand where their vulnerabilities lie and take steps to mitigate risks.
+By tracking KRIs, businesses with an enterprise program can better understand where their vulnerabilities lie and take steps to mitigate potential risks.
 Some examples of Key risk indicator include:

 Statistics have remained unchanged over the past decade.
-The EY study also cites the fact that 37% of companies are concerned about a “nonexistent or very immature” measure and reporting for cybersecurity efforts.
+The EY study also cites the fact that 37% of companies are concerned about a “nonexistent or very immature” measure and reporting for their cybersecurity risk management efforts.
 Some organizations spend more than a billion dollars on cybersecurity for compliance.

 A list of tools must be followed to monitor their performance to protect and detect data.
 Key Performance Indicators (KPIs) allow for accurate and timely measurement of program success (including cybersecurity) and aid decision-making.